thormagnusson/cmn/README.md

 **9) Rhythmic scores**

-In some cases graphical elements can be helpful, for example for percussive scoring.
-In live coding languages we have good precedence of such scores for example:
+In some cases, such as in scoring for percussion, graphical elements can be helpful.
+In live coding languages we have good precedence of such scores, for example:

 	perc = |q   c   q c q   |